leo-capvano/cheshirecat-ai-core/V2_DEV_NOTES.md

 ## Models

 - from now on we only support chat models, text only or multimodal.
 Pure completion models are not supported anymore.
-If you need to use one, create your own LLM adapter and hook it via `factory_allowed_llms`.
+If you need to use one, create your own LLM adapter and declare it subclassing `ModelProvider` .
 - Embedders are not present in core, so are not automatically associated with the chosen LLM vendor.
 You will need to configure that yourself via an plugin or a custom one.